-The Osteopathy Board of Australia (the Board) has carefully considered the impacts the consultation on proposed options for the guidelines could have on patient health and safety, particularly those vulnerable to harm in the community in order to put forward what we think is the best option.
+The Chiropractic Board of Australia (the Board) has carefully considered the impacts the consultation on proposed options for the guidelines could have on patient health and safety, particularly those vulnerable to harm in the community in order to put forward what we think is the best option.

 The preferred option (option one) is based on best practice approaches to health records developed through wide-ranging consultation in the past two years including: the revised shared Code of Conduct which was published in 2022 and the new joint National Board tools published in 2023.
-Our engagement
+Our engagement through this current consultation will help us to better understand possible outcomes and meet our responsibilities to protect patient safety and healthcare quality.

-Osteopathy Board of Australia
+Chiropractic Board of Australia

-&lt;sup>1 This statement has been developed by Ahpra and the National Boards in accordance with section 25(c) and 35(c) of the Health Practitioner Regulation National Law as in force in each state and territory (the National Law).
+1 This statement has been developed by Ahpra and the National Boards in accordance with section 25(c) and 35(c) of the Health Practitioner Regulation National Law as in force in each state and territory (the National Law).
 Section 25(c) requires Ahpra to establish procedures for ensuring that the National Registration and Accreditation Scheme (the National Scheme) operates in accordance with good regulatory practice.
 Section 35(c) assigns the National Boards functions to develop or approve standards, codes and guidelines for the health profession including the development of registration standards for approval by the Ministerial Council and that provide guidance to health practitioners registered in the profession.
-Section 40 of the National Law requires National Boards to ensure that there is wide-ranging consultation during the development of a registration standard, code or guideline.
+Section 40 of the National Law requires National Boards to ensure that there is wide-ranging consultation during the development of a registration standard, code or quideline.